 Marine Conservation Institute is a leader in the global movement to protect and recover the integrity of vast ocean areas.

 We use the latest science to identify important marine ecosystems around the world, and then advocate for their protection, for us and future generations.

 For 50 years, WWF has been protecting the future of nature.

-As a follow-on to my earlier article about various technologies for lighting your home, I wanted to post this link.
+Scientific American Article about the Dangers Associated With CF Light Bulbs As a follow-on to my earlier article about various technologies for lighting your home, I wanted to post this link.
 As the date for conversion of all light bulbs from incandescent looms near there is a lot more is being said about the safety […]

 Regardless of what anyone tells you, if you live in North America your pool should not be losing more than about an eighth of an inch of water (3 mm) each day in the summer.
 If it is losing more that that…don’t ignore it and don’t let people tell you that the larger amount of water loss is to be expected.
 An inch of pool water is a huge amount and the western world is just beginning to understand that water is our most precious resource.
 Don’t waste it like I did!

 My family has had an in-ground swimming pool since the kids were little.
 Generally, we have only had to fill up the pool in the early spring and we are more-or-less good for the rest of the season.
 There is a bit of evaporation, but it is usually replaced by rainfall.
 This year, unfortunately, was “off the charts” as far as water consumption goes and that is an environmental disaster.
 Continue reading “Pool leaks are an environmental disaster!”

 The other day at work, one of my colleagues passed a link on to me because she knew that I am interested in waste management.
 I really have to thank her because the link she provided was to an excellent 3 part article entitled “Trash Troubles – grappling with our garbage” (Metroland.com – Trash Troubles) […]